How to Boost Your Customer Support Team Performance

 This could be valuable if you’re looking to automate tasks that are unrelated to core business tasks such as responding to customer queries.
 We see our customers use the Supportbench platform to help streamline a number of different tasks:

-Chat – This conversational tool facilitates online communication using text or email, and you can set it up to handle the majority of your customer service inquiries as soon as they appear in your inbox.
+Chat – This conversational tool facilitates online communication with your customer support team using text or email, and you can set it up to handle the majority of your customer service inquiries as soon as they appear in your inbox.

-Schedule appointments – By messaging a user’s mobile number, it can let you schedule appointment reminders on email.
+Schedule appointments – By messaging a user’s mobile number, it can let you schedule appointment reminders via email.

 Require users to pass out documents – It’s just one of the many ways you can use this system to automate everyday tasks.